United States airdate: October 11, 2004

 Pranks A Lot contains examples of:

 - Artistic License Biology: Patrick's head explodes from chewing explosive gum and a bone is exposed.
-How does Patrick have a bone?
 Starfish are invertebrates.
+But this is a cartoon, so it's ok.

 - Bedsheet Ghost: SpongeBob and Patrick disguise themselves this way to scare Sandy.
 Sandy knows it's them, but when she pulls the sheets away and sees no one there, she screams and launches herself back to Texas.